heidi-holappa/tira-labra-2022/documentation/weekly-report-4.md

 - Optimization issues remain.
 Compressing a file with million characters on LZ77 takes 50 minutes on my personal laptop at the moment.
 - Testing documentation updated
 - How-to-guide updated
+- Tested on University virtual machine that the project works.

 ## What have I done this week?